ankabe/AboutMe/README.md

 ❤️ I love true crime podcasts and chocolate.

+In this portfolio I'm presenting the knowledge and experience I have gained so far in the field of Manual testing.
+You can also find here test cases and bug reports created by me.

 ## Tech stack

 * Databases: MySQL
 * Operating systems: macOS, Windows
 * Version control systems: Git, Github
-* Poznane metodologie zarządzania, jak SCRUM czy Kanban.
-* Testing: Jira, Zephyr, TestFlo, Confluence, TestRail, Charles Proxy, Mockaroo, Chrome DevTools
+* Testing: Jira, Zephyr, Confluence, TestRail, Charles Proxy, Mockaroo, Chrome DevTools
 * Development environment: IntelliJ IDEA, Visual Studio Code
 * Other: Trello, Slack, Discord